Working with Recipes

 https://api.eclarion.com/v3/recipes/123

-The response includes all nested collections inline — nutritional values, allergens, microbiological values, physiochemical values, organoleptic values, preparation instructions, packages, steps with line items, and recipe-level line items.
+The response includes all nested collections inline — nutritional values, allergens, microbiological values, physiochemical values, organoleptic values, preparation instructions, packages, steps with line items, recipe-level line items, claims, custom fields, images, and documents.
 No separate requests needed.

 Step 1: Look up your brand and category